Skip to content

 Published by Courtney Small

 The founder of Cinema Axis, Courtney is a Rotten Tomatoes approved critic who can frequently be heard discussing film as co-host of Frameline on Radio Regent.
-Courtney has contributed to several publications including Leonard Maltin, That Shelf, POV Magazine, In the Seats, Black Girl Nerds, and Comix Asylum.
+Courtney has contributed to several publications including Leonard Maltin, CBC Arts, POV Magazine, That Shelf, In the Seats, Black Girl Nerds, and Comix Asylum.
 He has appeared on ET Canada and Hollywood Suite's Cinema A to Z. Courtney celebrates diversity in cinema as host of the Changing Reels podcast and is a member of the Toronto Film Critics Association, the Online Film Critics Society, and the African American Film Critics Association.
+He is also a Golden Globes International Voter.
 View all posts by Courtney Small

 Tags: 2020, A Curious Account of Native People in North America, Canadian, Documentary, Female Filmmakers, Festival, Film, Inconvenient Indian, John Ford, Michelle Latimer, Nanook of the North, Review, Robert Flaherty, Snotty Nose Rez Kids, Stagecoach, The Inconvenient Indian, Thomas King, TIFF, TIFF20